How to Get Insurance to Pay for Your Water Damage

 Filing a Successful Claim

 - Document everything.
 Perhaps the best thing you can do after the water damage occurs is to carefully document what has happened.
 Take photographs of everything related to the event, including where the water was coming from, what has been damaged, and anything else relevant to the claim.
-Having pictures to file along with your claim will go a long way toward expediting the process.
+Having pictures to file along with your claim will go a long way towards expediting the process.

 - Stop the damage from getting worse.
-You don’t want to let anything get worse while you are waiting for approval on your claim.
+You don’t want to let anything get worse while you are waiting for the approval of your claim.
 Stop the water from leaking and do light cleanup work (while always keeping in mind that safety should be your top priority).
 Even if you are confident that your claim will be approved, don’t just leave every last bit of work for a contractor to do later on.
 Anything you can do in the meantime will make it easier for your home to be returned to its previous condition.

 - Use the right contractor.
 Assuming you will need help with the repair work that is required to recover from this event, pick a professional team that has experience working with insurance companies.
 A partner like Lawton will be able to deal with the insurance companies to make sure the appropriate details are submitted so the claim can proceed properly.

 - Save every receipt.
-It will be pretty easy to document the money that is paid to a contractor, but don’t forget to keep track of everything else that you spend on this project.
-For example, if you run to the local home store to buy some supplies, keep that receipt, and submit it as part of your claim.
+It will be pretty easy to document the money that is paid to a contractor, but don’t forget to keep track of everything else you spend on this project.
+For example, if you run to the local home store to buy supplies, keep that receipt and submit it as part of your claim.
 Even for purchases that seem rather small, you might as well hold onto the receipt and get reimbursed for as much as possible.